vanzonr/mds/README.md

 Themes
 ======

-For customization of the theme of the slides, `mds` looks for a file in the same directory as the markdown file, and with the same name except with the extension .theme instead of .md .
-It can contain assignments of the form SETTING=VALUE.
+For customization of the theme of the slides, `mds` looks for a directory in the same directory as the markdown file, and with the same name except with the extension .theme instead of .md .
+It can contain a file style.theme with assignments of the form SETTING=VALUE.
 The possible SETTINGs are:

 | Option      |  Default value |  Meaning
 |-------------|----------------|-----------------------------------------------------------